The Showdown of WooCommerce vs Shopify: Which One Is Best For You and Why

 So here you are, ready to launch your online shop, and confused about which platform suits you best.

 Which is better for your store, WooCommerce or Shopify?
 What features and themes they have?
 Which one is simpler to handle?
 Which is cheaper, WooCommerce, or Shopify?
+Should you migrate your Shopify store to WooCommerce?
 There are so many questions you’re going to ask when struggling between the two platforms.
 Likewise, there are so many questions to be answered, so we did it in this full Shopify vs. WooCommerce review.

 You need to choose which one is right for you that will become a perfect fit in your circumstances.